aragon/hack/docs/cli-dao-commands.md

 - `--ipfs-check`: Whether to have start IPFS if not started.
 Defaults to `true`.

 > **Note**<br>
 > The `kits` has been deprecated and `templates` should be used instead.
-You may find the `kits` notation in some places while we made the transition.
+You may find the `kits` notation in some places while we make the transition.

 ## dao apps